 Candidates take the test in pairs, but are assessed on their individual performance by trained examiners who are certificated to examine at the level.
 Candidate speaking performances are assessed using scales which are linked to the CEFR.
-The assessor gives a mark of 0-5 for each of the following criteria: Grammatical Resource; Lexical Resource; Discourse Management; Pronunciation; and Interactive Communication, and these marks are doubled.
-The interlocutor gives a mark of 0-5 for Global Achievement and this mark is multiplied by five.
+The assessor gives a mark of 0-5 for each of the following criteria: Grammar and Vocabulary; Discourse Management; Pronunciation; and Interactive Communication.
+The interlocutor gives a mark of 0-5 for Global Achievement.
+This mark is then doubled.
 Examiners may award half marks.
-Marks for all criteria are then combined, meaning there are 75 marks available in the Speaking test.
+Marks for all criteria are then combined, meaning there are 30 marks available in the Speaking test.